 Green Shakshuka

-4.96 from 22 votes
+4.96 from 22 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

-Ingredients to Make Green Shakshuka
+Green Shakshuka Ingredients

 Ingredients for making green shakshuka

 • Olive oil: For sautéing the veggies.
-Any olive oil will do; feel free to use your favorite.
+Any oil will do; feel free to use your favorite.

 How to Make Green Shakshuka